xavier-cr1/clickup-mcp-server/README.md

 A Model Context Protocol (MCP) server for integrating ClickUp tasks with AI applications.
 This server allows AI agents to interact with ClickUp tasks, spaces, lists, and folders through a standardized protocol.

-> 🚧 **Status Update:** v0.6.1 Release adds Complete Tag Support, Subtasks Support, Custom ID Support, and Logging Fixes
+> 🚧 **Status Update:** v0.6.1 Release will add Complete Tag Support, Subtasks Support, Custom ID Support, and Logging Fixes

 ## Setup